 Now back to my story.
 I reached Japan on 19th, which was my Mom and Dad’s 60th wedding anniversary day.

-the time I reached my hotel and settled down, it was around 3pm ish, so I decided to just walk around the hotel, and inquired about tourist spots and got information on a temple, which is a 25-minute walk from the hotel.
+the time I reached my hotel and settled down, it was around 3 pm ish, so I decided to just walk around the hotel, and inquired about tourist spots and got information on a temple, which is a 25-minute walk from the hotel.
 So I made plans to go there the next

 day.
 The receptionist was trying to explain with a really thick accent as to how to get there and I was focusing on what she was saying but not really understanding it.
-In the mean time there was this young British guy, who heard that and came over and explained
+In the meantime, there was this young British guy, who heard that and came over and explained

 to me how to get there and gave me directions.
 The receptionist was happy that I was happy.

 and finally reached the temple.
 Guess what… it really took exactly 25 minutes!!

 beautiful and they had a ceremony, which reminded me of temple ceremonies in India.
 The chanting sounded like Aum…..”.
 It was peaceful and very scenic.
 I was there for a couple of hours admiring the sculptures.
 I sort of lost in thought and all

-the stuff I was going through for the past few day not to mention since my CC incident, all of that did not even matter any more.
+the stuff I was going through for the past few days not to mention since my CC incident, all of that did not even matter anymore.

 It was time for me to get back to